 Blue Chip Leadership Experience students earn a minor in Leadership Studies & Practice.
 In their courses, our students gain skills to address complex organizational and societal challenges as effective, engaged, and ethical leaders.
 Compatible with any major, the Leadership Studies & Practice minor is 18 credits and teaches our students how to effectively lead a team in any career.
 Learn more here!

-Like many university programs, Blue Chip charges a small program fee.
-Each year of Blue Chip Leadership Experience costs $250.
+Students who join Blue Chip in the Spring will be charged $200.
 Fees are charged to your university account at the Bursar’s Office and can be paid in the same manner that you pay tuition or other fees.
+The fees support costs associated with courses, events, and an annual Blue Chip apparel item, depending on your progress in the program.

 Blue Chip students who demonstrate financial need can apply for a fee waiver by completing the Fee Waiver Application.
-The fee waiver program is available to students who need assistance paying for between 25% and 100% of the $250 First-Year Experience fee.
-The Fee Waiver form will open on July 10th and close on August 10th.
-Only students who have enrolled in Blue Chip by July 10th will be eligible to apply for the fee waiver.
+The fee waiver program is available to students who need assistance paying for between 25% and 100% of the First-Year Experience fee.
+The Fee Waiver form will open on October 1st and Closte on December 11th.
+Only students who have enrolled in Blue Chip by December 11th will be eligible to apply for the fee waiver.

 Please do not let cost keep you from participating in Blue Chip!
 Contact us for more information email@example.com